 To trigger the love for reading in your kid, work with them to create a special reading area.
 Make that corner under the stairs a reading nook.
 Decorate it with posters and adorable objects.
 Set up some cute pendants or floor lamps to light the area up and set the mood for reading.

-You can re-decorate the reading corner with the help of your child to get a refreshed environment every once in a while.
+You can re-decorate the reading corner and home library with the help of your child to get a refreshed environment every once in a while.
 The key is to let them have an opinion on how to arrange the place and work on it with you.
-If it’s somewhat personalized to their taste and they have contributed to building it, the reading corner will be a place you kid loves to come to.
+If it’s somewhat personalized to their taste and they have contributed to building it, the reading corner will be a place your kid loves to come to.

 You can also be creative and change your reading area occasionally too.
 Set up that tent in your living room, bring some pillows and some book lights.
 Make a pillow fort on your bed.
 Set up some hammocks under the trees in your garden and enjoy some cakes while you read.
 What kid can resist such a fun time!